luma/menagerie/distributed_systems/src/replication_and_consensus/gossip_protocols.md

 * for each node \\( B \\) in \\( N \\)
   * \\( A \\) sends some data to \\( B \\)
   * \\( B \\) replies with data to \\( A \\)

+### <a name='which_nodes'>How to choose which nodes to contact</a>

+Fundamentally, gossip protocols involve periodically contacting some subset of nodes, either from the total set of nodes, or from the set of neighbours, and exchanging information with them.

+@TODO more specific strategies

 ### Exponentially rapid convergence